-David Bowie picks Christopher Milk as his third favorite artists of 1970, below
+David Bowie picks Christopher Milk as his third favorite artists of 1970, below and detail:

 They were signed by two major record labels, United Artists and Warner Brothers when that actually mattered, with actual 45 singles, EPs and LPs in deluxe packaging released betwixt the both of them.
 Annie Leibovitz and Norman Seeff photographed them.
 They appeared on televised broadcasts.
-Their onstage theatrics and repertoire influenced both Cheap Trick, The Tubes and The Flaming Lips.
+Their onstage theatrics and repertoire influenced Cheap Trick, The Tubes and The Flaming Lips.

 The former band included, to use jargon of the era, a rock critic once so influential as to be named in the same reverent tones as Lester Bangs and Dave Marsh, one John Mendelssohn (Christopher Milk's originator/songwriter, in some forms of the band drummer and singer.)
 John furthermore logged in as Warner Brothers' publicity staff's main Kinks Kronikler of extensive note and fame in itself, as staff Los Angeles Times rock music writer and as staff Rolling Stone and Creem music writers at their nascence.
 He also personally introduced young recording artist David Bowie to the music of The Stooges.